 - Potential after-effects of surgery - eg, gastrectomy or ileal resection.

 - Dietary deficiency, which may occur in strict vegans but, even in them, it is rare.

 - Pernicious anaemia, which tends to be a disease of the elderly but, rarely, it can occur in the newborn, usually when there is deficiency in the mother.

 - Folate deficiency due to:

 - Dietary deficiency.

 - Increased demands including haemolysis, leukaemia and rapid cell turnover as may occur in some skin diseases.
 Macrocytosis but without anaemia will develop in 30% of women in late pregnancy unless they take folic acid supplements.

 - Increased urinary excretion occurs in heart failure, acute hepatitis and dialysis.

-- Drug-induced deficiency includes alcohol, anticonvulsants, methotrexate, sulfasalazine and trimethoprim but they last only if high-dose and prolonged course.
+- Drug-induced deficiency includes alcohol, anticonvulsants, methotrexate, sulfasalazine and trimethoprim but only if high-dose and a prolonged course.